pric-logic/ML-model-for-Drowsiness-Detection-using-EEG-Signals/README.md

 - The script assumes a specific file structure.
 Modify paths if your setup is different.
 - EEGLab toolbox is required for data loading and preprocessing.
 - The provided model achieves an accuracy above 90%, as mentioned in the repository.
-## Citation

-If you use this code or the provided dataset, please cite the original work by Hu and Min (2018).

 **Reference:**
 - Hu, S., & Min, J. (2018).
 [Driver fatigue detection with single-channel EEG data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6198113/). *Computational Intelligence and Neuroscience*, 2018.